Your Guide to IAM – and IAM Security in the Cloud

 To secure cloud-based environments it is recommended to use a CIEM (Cloud Infrastructure Entitlements Management) platform as part of a cybersecurity strategy, in addition to an IAM system.
 A CIEM is advantageous because it automates risk analysis across identities, resources and permissions in cloud infrastructure to provide clarity into where identity risk lies, its severity, and how it can be remediated.
 Unlike an IAM system, CIEM can reveal dangers hidden in the permissions complexity of the cloud, and can do so across multiple clouds and for all identities including external ones.
+Discover what CIEM is.

 How Does IAM Improve Security?

 An IAM solution enables administrators to provision and control access to company resources.
 By doing so, an IAM system improves the security posture of the company and its cloud.
 This is enabled by:

 According to the 2022 Data Breach Investigations Report by Verizon, approximately half(!) of all cyber attacks pertain to credentials, making them the highest risk factor for an organization.
 Credentials are followed by phishing (less than 20% of attacks), vulnerability exploitation (less than 10%) and botnets (less than 5%).